DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 }
 ```

-For the DirectX backend we add transitions from `COMMON` state.
+For the DirectX 12 backend, we need to add transitions from `COMMON` state.

 ```cpp
 void Buildings::UpdateAtlas(IDeviceContext* pContext)
 {